-Tensator works alongside health and safety professionals to help them identify common workplace hazards in their businesses.
+Tensator works alongside professionals to help them identify common workplace hazards in their businesses and put in place health and safety systems to minimise risks.
 Workplace hazards come in all shapes and sizes.
 Some pose more danger to employees than others.
 A good way to prevent workplace injuries is to understand the most common workplace hazards and implement measures to stop incidents from occurring.
 Of course, every business’ safety challenges are unique.
 For example, a scaffolder is far more likely to experience a fall than an office worker, for example.
 There are, however, injuries that occur across all occupational sectors, such as minor trips, slips and cuts.

 OSHA, Occupational Safety and Health Administration is responsible for worker safety and health protection in the US.
 They’ve put together 6 different types of common workplace hazards.